mass-payments icon

 Save Money and Time

-Mass payments can save money and time.
+Automated mass payments using efficient rails save money and time.
 Rather than requiring a staff of accounts payable specialists to process payments, your payments can be grouped into one payment run.

 Your business will leverage the efficiency of automation.
 Besides the time it takes to process invoices and execute payments, extra steps are required for global payments.
 A robust end-to-end mass payment solution takes the manual steps out of your accounts payable workflow, helping to save money and time.